codefoster/codefoster.com/source/_posts/randomtilecolors.md

 </div>
 ```

 Notice the style.backgroundColor:tileColor term.
-That&#39;s all it takes.
+That's all it takes.